Bake Play Smile

 Why won't my LCM bars stick together?

 You probably didn't press them firmly enough (been there!).
-Really compact the mixture and chill until completely firm before slicing.
+Really compact the mixture down into the tin and chill until completely firm before you try to slice it.

 Can I make these rice bubble bars vegan?